dayzongithub/dayznotes/README.md

 - For houses with multiple entrances be sure to close all doors.
 - Zombies sometimes have some loot as well.
 - Zombies are more vulnerable from the back, with some melee weapons you can even kill them in one accurate hit.
+- Zombies have been sighted chasing goats at high speed instead of their usual pace.

 ### Resource gathering tips

-- Some bushes have tasty berries in them
+- Some bushes have tasty berries in them once you cut them down with an axe/machete/...
-- With a shovel you can dig for worms you can eat in an emergency
+- With a shovel you can dig for worms you can eat in an emergency.
 - If you dropped some stuff and it seems stuck in a tree you can cut down the tree to get it out again.
 - You can get stones using a sledgehamme (and probably pickaxe) on any big rock.
 - You can find some small stones on hiking trails.